RediSearch/RediSearch/docs/commands/ft.aggregate.md

 defines one or more value parameters.
 Each parameter has a name and a value.

-Parameters can be referenced in the query by a `$`, followed by the parameter name, for example, `$user`, and each such reference in the search query to a parameter name is substituted by the corresponding parameter value.
+You can reference parameters in the `query` by a `$`, followed by the parameter name, for example, `$user`.
+Each such reference in the search query to a parameter name is substituted by the corresponding parameter value.
 For example, with parameter definition `PARAMS 4 lon 29.69465 lat 34.95126`, the expression `@loc:[$lon $lat 10 km]` is evaluated to `@loc:[29.69465 34.95126 10 km]`.
-Parameters cannot be referenced in the query string where concrete values are not allowed, such as in field names, for example, `@loc`.
-To use `PARAMS`, `DIALECT` must be set to 2.
+You cannot reference parameters in the query string where concrete values are not allowed, such as in field names, for example, `@loc`.
+To use `PARAMS`, set `DIALECT` to 2.
 </details>

 <details open>
 <summary><code>DIALECT {dialect_version}</code></summary>

-chooses the dialect version to execute the query under.
+selects the dialect version under which to execute the query.
 If not specified, the query will execute under the default dialect version set during module initial loading or via `FT.CONFIG SET` command.
 </details>

+## Return

+FT.AGGREGATE returns an array reply where each row is an array reply and represents a single aggregate result.
+The [integer reply](/docs/reference/protocol-spec/#resp-integers) at position `1` does not represent a valid value.

 ## Complexity

 Non-deterministic.
 Depends on the query and aggregations performed, but it is usually linear to the number of results returned.

-## Return

-FT.AGGREGATE returns an array reply where each row is an array reply and represents a single aggregate result.
-The [integer reply](/docs/reference/protocol-spec/#resp-integers) at position `1` does not represent a valid value.

 ## Examples